Liposuction Las Vegas

-If you lead a healthy lifestyle but want a body that’s firmer and more toned, request a consultation to meet with our body contouring specialists, Dr. Terrence Higgins and Dr. Michael Edwards, at our Las Vegas practice to discuss your liposuction procedure.
+If you lead a healthy lifestyle but want a body that’s firmer and more toned, request a consultation to meet with our body contouring specialists, Dr. Terrence Higgins, Dr. Michael Edwards, and Dr. Andrew Silver at our Las Vegas practice to discuss your liposuction procedure.
 You can also call our office at 702-822-2100 to schedule an appointment.

 Is Liposuction Right for Me?